‘Eating meat this year, Jen?’

 Mum’s head swivelled like an owl.
 ‘Is this the same Charlie you mentioned last year?’

-Jenny nodded, forking her food, avoiding eye contract.
+Jenny nodded, forking her food, avoiding eye contact.

-‘That’s a year,’ Mum’s eyelids narrowed.
+‘That’s a year,’ Mum’s said with eyelids narrowing.
 ‘Do you think Charlie will marry you?’

 Another nod.
 A shrug.
 ‘We’d like to.’
 Shovelling another mouthful.

 ‘Slow down – don’t you get fed upstate?
-Or you going for the plate clearing record, sis.’
+Or you’re going for the plate clearing record, sis.’

 ‘Who’s Charlie,’ demanded Mum, ‘and when will we meet him?’

-‘Because Charlie’s – female.’
-Jenny stood up as cutlery dropped onto plates.
-Wiped her chin on the napkin folded it up and grinned.
+‘Because Charlie’s a female.’
+Jenny stood up as cutlery dropped onto everyone else’s plates.
+She wiped her chin on the napkin, folded it up and grinned.
 ‘Thanks for dinner, might see ya next year.’
 And left them all to digest.